lucas7maciel/Huffer/decompressed/README.md

 # Decompressed Folder

-Here are the uncompressed files.
+Here are the decompressed files.